bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes2.md

    vars: # creates a block of variables
      salutations: Hello guys! # create variable and gives it a value
    tasks:  # section for collection of named tasks
-   - name: Ansible Variable Basic Usage
+   - name: Ansible Variable Basic Usage # label for task
-     debug:
+     debug: # built in print statement
-       msg: "{{ salutations }}"
+       msg: "{{ salutations }}" # dereference variable and pass to msg function
 ```

 This is one worth running, if a little light.
+Fun fact, you would think the line ```debug:``` turns on the ansible debugger but nope, this command leverages the built in print statement run during execution.
+Handy, but if you are really interested in debugging, take a look a the [Debugging tasks](https://docs.ansible.com/ansible/latest/user_guide/playbooks_debugger.html) documentation.

-Remeber the work we did to share an area on our local host system with a mount point in our ansible_manager?
+Moving on, remeber the work we did to share an area on our local host system with a mount point in our ansible_manager?
 Let's use that now.

 On your local system, create a new text file ```basicVariable.yaml``` in the ```02_cmWithAnsibleTerraform/ansible/playbooks/``` folder we are referencencing in docker-compose.yaml file at about line 22, ```- ../playbooks/:/root/playbooks:ro```  and paste the above playbook cofiguration from above and save it.